15 Movies That Inspire Me to Write

 12. Whip It (2009)

-Synopsis: A teenage girl from a dilapidated Texas town secretly competes on a roller derby team on weekends.
+Synopsis: A teenage girl from a small Texas town secretly competes on a roller derby team on weekends in between attending beauty pageants for her mother.

 Why It’s Inspiring: This movie follows the underdog tradition of most great sports movies.
-However, it’s an unconventional sport with a unique plot.
+However, it’s an unconventional sport with a unique plot packed full of side stories and themes without getting in the way of each other.
 Few sports are about women, and those that are don’t usually incorporate humor and fun into them.
 These characters take their sport very seriously, but they don’t take themselves seriously.
 They all are working towards a better life, but that doesn’t mean they don’t relish the fun and relationships in their current lives.
 It is how the characters act on their successes and failures that is inspiring in this story, making it not only inspirational from a writer’s perspective but from a woman’s in general.

 13. White Oleander (2002)

-Synopsis: A teenage girl is flung from one dysfunctional foster home to another after her mother is convicted of murder.
+Synopsis: A teenage girl is flung from one dysfunctional foster home to another after her mother is convicted of murder and sentenced to life in prison.

 Why It’s Inspiring: Another movie on this list about women and how they view themselves is White Oleander.
 Also a movie based on a book, this movie is not so much a look into the horrors of foster care as much as how women can manipulate younger women into following their beliefs.
-It is also about the internal versus the external with young Astrid in conflict with her outward beauty being both a gift and a curse as well as her inner-self always being at odds with her environment and those who try to persuade her to be like them.
+It is also about the internal versus the external.
+Young Astrid is in constant conflict with her identity, taking on the traits of each woman who raises her.
 Her biggest critic and inner voice is that of her murderously manipulative mother, and it is a voice that she knows she will never be able to or want to shake completely.

 This movie is not inspiring so much in being populated with admirable characters but in sympathizing with flawed and sometimes pathetic people.
-Many realizations come into play throughout the course of the story, and each one gives meaning to the motivations and philosophies that are introduced to Astrid.
+Many revelations come into play throughout the course of the story, and each one gives meaning to the motivations and philosophies that are introduced to Astrid.
 It is up to her to weed through them and pull out the lifestyle that she wants to lead.
+This deep dive into human behavior is one that all writers are eager to explore.

 14. Wonder Boys (2000)

-Synopsis: A writer, his editor, and his student spend a weekend in Pittsburgh getting into mischief and trying to figure out where their lives are going.
+Synopsis: A writer, his editor, and his student spend a weekend in Pittsburgh getting into mischief and trying to figure out where their personal and professional lives are going.

-Why It’s Inspiring: A story about writers will always grab a writer’s attention, but where this story holds their attention is in the mundane hijinks and the flaws of each character creating more conflict for themselves and each other.
+Why It’s Inspiring: A story about writers will always grab a writer’s attention, but where this story holds their attention is in the actions and flaws of the main characters dealing with each conflict and creating more turmoil for themselves and each other.
 They think like writers but speak to every audience member.
 They have interesting back stories which culminate into the events that go down over the course of one snowy weekend.
-The story is especially inspiring to me because it takes place in my hometown in very familiar conditions.
-It shows me how I can take my everyday surroundings and build a plot and characters around that setting.
+The story is especially inspiring to me because it takes place in my hometown, showing me how I can take my everyday surroundings and build an elaborate plot and characters around that setting.
+Every hometown is worthy of such a great story.

 15. You’ve Got Mail (1999)

-Synopsis: The owners of two New York book stores compete for business in the Upper West Side but at the same time unwittingly carry on a romance online.
+Synopsis: The owners of two New York book stores compete for business in the Upper West Side while at the same time unwittingly carry on a romance online.

 Why It’s Inspiring: The plot of You’ve Got Mail centers around the book industry, a line of work very interesting to a writer.
 It also takes place at the beginning of the age of the Internet, becoming a time capsule of that era and where our modern day means of communication started.
 It is about anonymity as well as trying to figure out what you want in life, a universal struggle that we all face.
 Joe and Kathleen come from opposite ends of the same spectrum, and it’s fun to watch them banter in real life while growing closer online.